-The HON 351 Honors Project design course is taken by Honors students in their junior year.
-It is recommended that Honors students complete this course in the Fall semester concurrent with LIB251, although individual students may in advisement with the Honors Staff defer the course to the Spring semester.
-HON 351 allows students to explore their topic of choice and begin the process of designing a research, applied capstone, or creative works project.
+The HON 351 Honors Project design course is taken by Honors students in their junior year first semester of their senior year.
+It is recommended that Honors students complete this course in the Fall semester concurrent with LIB251.
+HON 351 allows students to explore their topic of choice and begin the process of designing a research, applied Capstone, or creative works project.
 Various research methods are explored as well as project designs in applied/experiential and creative project types.
-This course allows the student time to solidify the topic by completing background research and writing a preliminary proposal/prospectus that will then be reviewed by the selected Honors thesis advisor and Honors departmental liaison before undertaking the second phase of completing the project.
-Students work closely with their chosen Thesis/Capstone Advisor, which is a faculty member personally selected and then contracted to mentor the project.
+This course allows the student time to solidify the topic by completing background research and writing a preliminary proposal that will then be reviewed by the selected Honors thesis advisor and Honors Chair before undertaking the second phase of completing the project.
+Students work closely with their chosen Capstone Advisor, which is a faculty member personally selected and then contracted to mentor the project.
 The project may be completed in any discipline, and the topic need not be one from the student's major field as long as the student has sufficient background in the area to complete the project.

-HON 451 (3 credits) - Honors Junior & Senior Years
+HON 451 (2 credits minimum and up to 3 credits - may be taken in 1 or 2 or 3 credit increments) - Honors Junior and/or Senior Years